Sorkanius/articles/subjective_video_testing/SubjectiveTestsOnVidegameContent.md

 ## Motivation

-At [Haivision](https://www.haivision.com/) we get to spend one day per month to work on our own projects, we call it Epic Friday.
+At [Haivision](https://www.haivision.com/) we get to spend one day per month to work on our own projects.
 This quarter we decided to explore the video game industry.

 These are exciting times!
 Google just released [Stadia](https://stadia.google.com/), their cloud gaming platform.
 Facebook has made their move by [buying PlayGiga](https://www.theverge.com/2019/12/19/21029536/facebook-playgiga-cloud-gaming-acquisition-stadia-xcloud-playstation-now).
 The story does not end up here, Nvidia also has their own cloud gaming platform: [GeForce Now](https://www.nvidia.com/en-us/geforce-now/) and so does [Playstation](https://euw.leagueoflegends.com/en/).
 The technology behind these is fascinating, and it is undeniable that video is very important for these solutions.